kubernetes-sigs/controller-runtime/designs/conditional-controllers.md

 ### Stoppable Informers and EventHandler removal natively in client-go

+*This proposal was discussed with sig-api-machinery on 11/5 and has been tentatively accepted.
+See the [design doc](https://docs.google.com/document/d/17QrTaxfIEUNOEAt61Za3Mu0M76x-iEkcmR51q0a5lis/edit) and [WIP implementation](https://github.com/kevindelgado/kubernetes/pull/1) for more detail.*

 A few changes to the underlying SharedInformer interface in client-go could save us from a lot of work in controller-runtime.